prodigeris/rajonas-coding-school/exercises/basic/where-is-my-delivery.md

 Assign these coordinates to `officeLongitude` and `officeLatitude`.

-Use [distance formula](https://www.varsitytutors.com/hotmath/hotmath_help/topics/distance-formula) to calculate the difference between the coordinates, multiply by 100 and [round the result up](
+Use the [distance formula](https://www.varsitytutors.com/hotmath/hotmath_help/topics/distance-formula) to calculate the difference between the coordinates, multiply by 100 and [round the result up](
 ).
 This will represent a distance in kilometres.